 In 2015 and 2016, we opened four more offline experience centers located in Shanghai, Chengdu, Hong Kong and Malaysia.
 We launched Secoo Check in April 2016, which allows customers to make payments for our merchandise products in installments.
 In 2016 and 2017, we achieved success in expanding collaborations with top global brands.
 For example, in 2016, we began collaboration with Tod's, under which Tod's makes customized products exclusively for us.
 In July 2016, we became Gentle Monster's first online retail platform for eyewear products in China.
 We became an authorized online retailer for Versace and Salvatore Ferragamo in China in 2016 and 2017, respectively.
-In June 2016, we entered into strategic cooperation partnership with China's largest real estate developer, Country Garden, and jointly incorporated Secoo Garden Tradings Sdn.
-Bhd. and opened our offline experience center in Malaysia to tap into southeast Asian market.
+In July 2017, we expanded our strategic cooperation relationship with Country Garden, one of China's largest real estate developers, in building themed villages and physical Secoo stores as well as in the areas of hotel operation and real estate marketing.